o-ran-sc/nonrtric/docs/overview.rst

 ..
 Copyright (C) 2021-2023 Nordix Foundation.
 All rights Reserved
 ..
 Copyright (C) 2023-2025 OpenInfra Foundation Europe.
 All Rights Reserved

-.. |archpic| image:: ./images/nonrtric-architecture-I.png
+.. |archpic| image:: ./images/nonrtric-architecture-M.png
   :alt: Image: O-RAN SC - NONRTRIC Overall Architecture

 Summary
 -------

 The Non-RealTime RIC (RAN Intelligent Controller) is an Orchestration and Automation function described by the O-RAN Alliance for non-real-time intelligent management of RAN (Radio Access Network) functions.
+It forms part of the integrated Service Management & Orchestration (SMO) layer in the O-RAN Architecture.

-The primary goal of the Non-RealTime RIC is to support non-real-time radio resource management, higher layer procedure optimization, policy optimization in RAN, and providing guidance, parameters, policies and AI/ML models to support the operation of near-RealTime RIC functions in the RAN to achieve higher-level non-real-time objectives.
+The primary goal of the Non-RealTime RIC is to support non-real-time radio-network (RAN) resource management, higher layer optimization, policy optimization in RAN, and providing guidance, parameters, policies and AI/ML models to support the operation of near-RealTime RIC functions in the RAN to achieve higher-level non-real-time objectives.

-Non-RealTime RIC functions include service and policy management and RAN analytics for the RAN.
 The Non-RealTime RIC platform hosts and coordinates rApps (Non-RT RIC applications) to perform Non-RealTime RIC tasks.
 The Non-RealTime RIC also hosts the new R1 interface (between rApps and SMO/Non-RealTime-RIC services).

-The O-RAN-SC (OSC) NONRTRIC project provides concepts, architecture and reference implementations as defined and described by the `O-RAN Alliance <https://www.o-ran.org>`_ architecture.
+The O-RAN-SC (OSC) NONRTRIC project provides concepts, architecture and early reference implementations as defined and described by the `O-RAN Alliance <https://www.o-ran.org>`_ architecture.
 The OSC NONRTRIC implementation communicates with near-RealTime RIC elements in the RAN via the A1 interface.
 Using the A1 interface the NONRTRIC will facilitate the provision of policies for individual UEs or groups of UEs; monitor and provide basic feedback on policy state from near-RealTime RICs; provide enrichment information as required by near-RealTime RICs; and facilitate ML model training, distribution and inference in cooperation with the near-RealTime RICs.
-The OSC NONRTRIC hosts rApps, and coordinates all interactions between the rApp and underlying SMo by way of the R1 Interface.
+The OSC NONRTRIC hosts rApps, and coordinates all interactions between the rApp and underlying SMO by way of the R1 Interface.

 |archpic|